Cleveland-Cliffs Inc. (CLF)

 - Strategic location of mines and production facilities in North America.

-Founded in 1847 and headquartered in Cleveland, Ohio, Cleveland-Cliffs Inc. has evolved from a mining company to a fully integrated flat-rolled steel producer in North America.
-Originally known as Cliffs Natural Resources Inc., the company rebranded in 2017 to reflect its strategic shift towards steel production.
-Cleveland-Cliffs operates five iron ore mines located in Minnesota and Michigan, providing a crucial raw material source for its steelmaking operations.
-This vertical integration provides a competitive advantage by securing its supply chain and managing costs.
-The company's extensive product portfolio includes carbon steel products like hot-rolled, cold-rolled, and galvanized steel, as well as stainless steel, plates, and electrical steel.
-Additionally, Cleveland-Cliffs produces tubular components and tinplate products, catering to diverse customer needs.
-Serving key sectors such as automotive, infrastructure and manufacturing, distributors and converters, and steel producers, Cleveland-Cliffs plays a vital role in the North American steel market.
-Despite recent financial headwinds reflected in negative profit and gross margins, the company remains a significant player in the industry, leveraging its integrated operations and diverse product offerings.
+Founded in 1847 and headquartered in Cleveland, Ohio, Cleveland-Cliffs Inc. has evolved into a prominent flat-rolled steel producer in North America.
+Originally known as Cliffs Natural Resources Inc., the company rebranded in August 2017 to reflect its strategic shift towards steel production.
+Cleveland-Cliffs operates five iron ore mines located in Minnesota and Michigan, providing a vertically integrated supply chain.
+The company's extensive product portfolio includes carbon steel products such as hot-rolled, cold-rolled, electrogalvanized, hot-dip galvanized, and advanced high-strength steel.
+Additionally, it offers stainless steel products, plates, grain oriented and non-oriented electrical steel, and tubular components.
+Cleveland-Cliffs serves a diverse range of industries, including automotive, infrastructure and manufacturing, distributors and converters, and steel producers, solidifying its position as a key supplier in the North American steel market.

 - Produces flat-rolled carbon steel products.